fpirotti/rPRISMA/README.md

 ## Usage

-    PRISMA2geotiff("path-to-HDF5-file.he5", overwrite=T/F)
+    PRISMA2geotiff("path-to-HDF5-file.he5/zip", overwrite=T/F)

 will write two files, one for the VNIR cube and SWIR  cube, repsectively with the same basename as the original file, substituting .he5 extension with _VNIR.tif and _SWIR.tif.

-    PRISMA2rast("path-to-HDF5-file.he5")
+    PRISMA2rast("path-to-HDF5-file.he5/zip")

-will provide you with a list with SWIR, VNIR and panchromatic raster as terra::rast object.
+will provide you with a list object containing SWIR, VNIR and panchromatic raster as terra::rast object and metadata.

 ## Installation